 Does Navy Mutual offer juvenile life insurance coverage?

-At Navy Mutual, we offer whole life protection to children and grandchildren (up to age 26) of Members.
+At Navy Mutual, we offer whole life protection to children and grandchildren of Members (up to age 26).
 Depending on the age of the insured child, maximum initial coverage amounts vary from $250,000 to $1.5 million.
-You must elect at a minimum of $10,000 in coverage.
+You must elect at least $10,000 in coverage.
 All juvenile whole life policies provide:

 - The lowest locked-in premium based on the youngest issue age possible,